Press enter to see results or esc to cancel.

 Can Typhoid Fever be Prevented?

-Practicing safe eating and drinking habits go a long way in the prevention of Typhoid Fever.
-For travelers in Thailand, this means being cautious about where and what one eats.
+Safe eating and drinking habits go a long way in preventing Typhoid Fever.
+For travelers in Thailand, this means being cautious about where and what they eat.
 It’s vital to opt for food from reputable sources and ensure that it’s thoroughly cooked.

 If possible, it’s also worth avoiding the consumption of raw seafood and street food that may have been exposed to contaminated water.
 When it comes to beverages, it’s also highly recommended to stick to bottled water and avoid ice in drinks if its source is questionable.